Intraocular pressure: Drugs

 Intraocular pressure also varies with a number of other factors such as heart rate, respiration, fluid intake, systemic medication and topical drugs.
-Alcohol and marijuana consumption leads to a transient decrease in intraocular pressure and caffeine may increase intraocular pressure.
+Alcohol and cannabis consumption leads to a transient decrease in intraocular pressure and caffeine may increase intraocular pressure.

 Taken orally, glycerol (often mixed with fruit juice to reduce its sweet taste) can cause a rapid, temporary decrease in intraocular pressure.
 This can be a useful initial emergency treatment of severely elevated pressure.

 The depolarising muscle relaxant succinylcholine, which is used in anaesthesia, transiently increases IOP by around 10 mmHg for a few minutes.
 This is significant for example if the patient requires anaesthesia for a trauma and has sustained an eye (globe) perforation.
 The mechanism is not clear but it is thought to involve contraction of tonic myofibrils and transient dilation of choroidal blood vessels.
 Ketamine also increases IOP.

 Significance

 Ocular hypertension is the most important risk factor for glaucoma.

-Intraocular pressure has been measured as a reviewedary outcome in a systematic review comparing the effect of neuroprotective agents in slowing the progression of open angle glaucoma.
+Intraocular pressure has been measured as an outcome in a systematic review comparing the effect of neuroprotective agents in slowing the progression of open angle glaucoma.